XStream enables information sharing with outstanding performance and usability.

 XStream In can incrementally retrieve data changes from a memory cache.
 Specifically, the client application retrieves the data changes and sends the changes, in the form of LCRs, to an inbound server.
 The memory cache can reside on the computer system running the client application or on a different computer system.

-In addition, this document assumes that you have the following skills:
+This document assumes that you have the following skills:

 Knowledge of relational database concepts and Oracle Database concepts